rcgsheffield/sheffield_hpc/FAQs.rst

 -----------------------------------------

 I submitted a job and after several days it is still waiting in the queue.
 How can I resolve this?
+There are a multitude of factors which could be causing your job to queue for a long time or to not run at all.
+Occasionally parts of the system may be in a maintenance period or may be utlised to capacity.
+A few things to consider which would cause your job to not run at all:

+* Did you request an acceptable amount of memory for a given node? (e.g. on Bessemer 192GB or less)
+* Did you request too much memory in the wrong parallel environment? (e.g on Bessemer OpenMP `-l rmem=16G` with 16 cores would request 16*16=256G exceeding node memory)
+* Did you request too many cores in the wrong parallel environment?
+  )
+* Did you request too much time? (e.g on Bessemer more than 168 hrs)

+Following are ways to fix too much time requested

 For ShARC (SGE scheduler)